 FOIA Requester Service Center: (202) 514-3365

-This includes frequently requested records, opinions, policy statements, and staff manuals/instructions to staff, created by the Office of Professional Responsibility after November 1, 1996.
+The FOIA library includes OPR’s FOIA-processed documents and OPR’s Operating Documents created by the Office of Professional Responsibility after November 1, 1996.

-OPR maintains records relating to its investigations of allegations of misconduct by Department of Justice attorneys that relate to the exercise of their authority to investigate, litigate or provide legal advice, and allegations of misconduct by law enforcement personnel when they are related to allegations of misconduct by DOJ attorneys.
-Those cases in which there appear to be violations of the law are often referred to the investigative agency with jurisdiction over such alleged violation, although OPR also conducts criminal investigations.
-Investigative records are maintained in the office on all ongoing cases.
-Records maintained include closed investigations, inquiries, complaints and those records relating to the administration of OPR.
+OPR maintains records relating to its investigations of allegations of misconduct by Department of Justice (DOJ) attorneys that relate to the exercise of their authority to investigate, litigate or provide legal advice.
+OPR also maintains records relating to investigations of allegations of misconduct by law enforcement personnel that relate to allegations of misconduct by DOJ attorneys.
+Records maintained by OPR include pending investigations, closed investigations, inquiries, complaints and records relating to the administration of OPR.

 Special information required to make a FOIA request:

 Publicly available information for which a FOIA request is not required:

 See FOIA Library and Resources for all publicly available information.